hanhanwu/Hanhan_NLP/README.md

   * Coreference Resolution or Anaphora Resolution
     * Identify all the expressions that refer to the same entity

-* Basic TOP 9 NLP Operations
+* Basic TOP k NLP Operations
   * Stemming
     * Shorten the words.
     * Such as "beautiful" and "beautifully" are stemmed to "beauti"
   * Lemmatisation
     * Reduce words into their lemma/dictionary form.
     * Such as "good", "better" and "best" are lemmatised to "good"
+  * Words Inflection
+    * Looks like the opposite operation of Lemmatisation/Stemming
+    * It adds the characters to a word base format, so that we get more formats, such as singular or plural
   * Words Embedding
     * A word or a phase is represented in a fixed dimensional vector of length X
   * Part-of-Speech Tagging